enmasseio/babble/README.md

 A Block has the following functions:

-- `done() : Block`
-  Finalize the control flow, returns the first block of the flow.
 - `reply(callback: Function) : Block`
   Append a Reply block to the control flow.
+Returns the first block in the chain.
 - `then(block : Block) : Block`
   Append an arbitrary block to the control flow.
+Returns the first block in the chain.
 - `decide([decision: function, ] choices: Object<String, Block>) : Block`
   Append a decision block to the control flow.
+Returns the first block in the chain.
 - `run(callback: Function) : Block`
   Append an Action block to the control flow.
+Returns the first block in the chain.

 ## Build